mohd-afeef-badri/psd/docs/fracture-mechanics.md

 During the simulation, the terminal displays the traction updates, non-linear iterations to convergence at each time step, and the residuals of $u$ and $d$.
 Refer to the figure above for a sample output.

-To construct your own test case, try editing the `ControlParameters.edp` file.
+> 🧪 Optional Exercise: To construct your own test case, try editing the `ControlParameters.edp` file.
+Maybe try adding shear force instead of tensile one.
+In this case loading will be in $x$ direction, you should observe different cracking behaviors.

 ## Tutorial 2
-### Tensile Cracking of a Pre-Cracked Cube: A 3D Example of the PSD Parallel Solver
+### Tensile Cracking of a Pre-Cracked Cube

+> ⚠️ **Warning**:
+> You are requested to having followed at least the linear-elasticity tutorials before attempting to follow this tutorial.
+This will make the understanding process here simpler.

 A three-dimensional test, analogous to its two-dimensional counterpart introduced earlier, is used here as a tutorial example.
 The problem of interest involves a unit cube undergoing extrusion along the $z$-axis.
 Cracking is initiated and propagated under tensile loading.